 Scooping crab dip from a bowl with a cracker.

-I am what you might call a dip-aholic.
-Mmm, dip.
 I could easily make a meal out of a bowl of 7-layer dip, spinach artichoke dip, or buffalo chicken dip.
 And I have!

 And the same goes for this cold crab dip recipe!

-There’s a creamy layer on the bottom and a tangy, slightly spicy layer of cocktail sauce on top.
-These two elements together are like fireworks in your mouth!
+It has a creamy layer on the bottom and a tangy, slightly spicy layer of cocktail sauce on top.

 I hope you’ll whip up a bowl to ring in the new year tonight!
 It’s the perfect accompaniment to a chilled glass of bubbly!